-- (2) If a lapse in appropriations is likely to occur, the following actions will be taken: - (a) In July, the Office of Budget, Budget Execution Team will issue a call to program offices to obtain an estimate of the unobligated balances for all unexpired appropriations as of September 30. - (b) In September, the Budget Execution Team will request estimates of the mandatory requirements (e.g., payroll, contracts, etc.) chargeable to each appropriation for the month of October.
-These requirements should be provided in weekly increments and categorized as either "Payroll and Related Obligations" or "All Other Mandatory Obligations," as applicable.
-The "All Other Mandatory Obligations" category must specify the nature of the requirement, and items in this category should be prioritized.
-In a no-funds situation, funds will be allotted only where mandatory requirements have been identified. - (c) When estimating mandatory obligational requirements, it is important to consider any funds previously obligated to the integrated contractors.
-When developing requirements, care must be taken to avoid duplicating any amount currently obligated for approved work scope. - (d) The Budget Execution Team will equitably distribute the unexpired prior-year, unobligated balances among allottees within the same appropriation to meet minimum needs (e.g., salaries and benefits).
-Unobligated balances are not available for obligation until an Advice of Allotment (HQ F 2260.2) is issued for the new fiscal year. - (3) Because DOE is funded by two public laws, which contain multiple appropriation accounts, a no-funds situation could occur for the activities funded by appropriations contained in either one or both public laws.
-If one of the public laws is not enacted and no continuing resolution is passed, DOE would face a no-funds situation for selected activities.
-Under that situation, Headquarters elements and field offices would be required to identify the affected programs, and the actions identified in paragraph 4b(2) would apply only to those activities. - (4) The potential exists for multiple no-funds situations.
-If the continuing resolution is of a short duration, DOE must prepare for a no-funds situation each time the continuing resolution expires.
-Though a long-term (up to a year) continuing resolution may be passed, it is more likely the continuing resolution will cover a period of less than 30 days, often less than a week.
-Should this situation occur, guidance will be provided as each continuing resolution expires, and available budgetary resources will be distributed, as law permits.
-Because of the potential for a no-funds situation occurring upon expiration of a continuing resolution, funds provided under a continuing resolution should be used before other available unobligated balances.
-This will preserve the unobligated balance of unexpired appropriations for operations in the event a no-funds situation does occur.
+- (2) If a lapse in appropriations is likely to occur, the following actions will be taken: - (a) In July, the Budget Execution Team will issue a call to allottees to obtain an estimate of the unobligated balances for all unexpired appropriations as of September 30. - (b) In September, the Budget Execution Team will request estimates of the mandatory obligational requirements chargeable to each appropriation for the month of October.
+These requirements should be provided in weekly increments, and categorized as either "Payroll and Related Obligations" or "All Other Mandatory Obligations", as applicable.
+The "All Other" category must specify the nature of the requirement and items in this category should be prioritized.
+In a no-funds situation, funds will be allotted only where mandatory obligational requirements have been identified. - (c) In developing the estimate of mandatory obligational requirements, it is important that consideration be given to any funds previously obligated to the integrated contractors.
+In developing requirements, care must be taken to avoid duplicating any amount currently obligated for approved work scope. - (d) The Budget Execution Team will equitably distribute the unexpired, prioryear, unobligated balances among allottees within the same appropriation to meet minimum needs (e.g., salaries and benefits).
+Unobligated balances are not available for obligation until an Advice of Allotment, HQ F 2260.2, is issued for the new fiscal year. - (3) Because the Department is funded from two public laws,1 which in turn contain multiple appropriation accounts, a no-funds situation could occur for the activities funded by appropriations contained in one or both public laws.
+If one of the public laws is not enacted and no CR is passed, the Department would face a no-funds situation for selected activities.
+Under that situation, Headquarters Elements and Field Offices would be required to identify the affected programs, and the actions identified in Paragraph 4b(2) would apply to those activities only.